 From September 2007 through December 2007, we issued convertible notes in the aggregate face amount of \$7 million and warrants.
-The proceeds from the convertible notes and warrants were recorded as equity and the discount on such convertible notes is being amortized over the term of the convertible notes.
+The proceeds from the convertible notes and warrants were recorded as equity and the discount on such convertible notes is being amortized over the term of the convertible notes utilizing the effective yield method.